tbagriyanik/eOgr/trunk/readme.txt

 	:Installation (administrators):
 - This project needs PHP 5
 - MySQL 5 database server
+- "uploads" folder needs write permission (755 can be)
 - .htaccess enabled for security (can be erased if having problems)

 Used Classes and Referred Sites: